MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 It is possible to support dual-SIM/dual-active functionality with multiple independent modems, where each modem is a separate device and operates completely independently.
 However, this is outside this documentation’s scope, which instead focuses on a WWAN miniport modem that is capable of presenting multiple and simultaneous cellular stacks to the host.
 This section defines the various objects and establishes the terminology used in all MB documentation related to multi-SIM functionality.

-Advancements in hardware have resulted in devices that are capable of maintaining simultaneous registrations with multiple cellular networks.
+Advancements in hardware have resulted in devices that can maintain simultaneous registrations with multiple cellular networks.
 In such devices, there are assumed to be “multiple instances of the cellular stack” running in parallel which are each able to maintain registration, monitor signal strengths, perform handovers and listen for incoming pages.
 Each instance of this “cellular stack” will be referred to as an *executor* for the rest of this document.
 For example, in a device capable of maintaining registrations with two networks simultaneously the modem hardware is considered to have two executors.

-The executor is a logical representation of the hardware and in reality may in fact be one single hardware transceiver being multiplexed.
+The executor is a logical representation of the hardware and may in fact be one single hardware transceiver being multiplexed.
 Exact hardware specifics are regarded as vendor implementation details and are out of scope for this specification.
 For an NDIS miniport driver, executors are exposed as multiple instances of a WWAN miniport adapter.
 For an MBIM modem, executors are represented by multiple MBIM functions on an enumerated composite device.

-The following diagram illustrates the logical view of a dual SIM modem.
-Notice the two possible combinations of executor and UICC.
+The following two images illustrate the logical view of a dual SIM modem.
+Each shows a possible combination of executor and UICC.

 ![Logical view of a dual SIM modem](images/multi-SIM_1_dualSimModem.png "Logical view of a dual SIM modem")